vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

     public List<Integer> inorderTraversal(TreeNode root) {
         List<Integer> inOrderedList = new ArrayList<>();

         Stack<TreeNode> stack = new Stack();        // We are not adding the node to the stack, since we need to traverse to the leftmost node first
         TreeNode current = root;                    // *** We add the node to the current to traverse to the leftmost node before printing the node.

         // A+B (Left Node Right)
         while (current != null || !stack.empty()) {
             // When current != null - Push current element into stack & update current pointer
             // When the left of Node (L/A) is null, traverse the right Node.
-            // For the right node, traverse again its left side until its left is null
-            // When left and right are null then ??? if (current != null) {
+            // For the right node, traverse again its left side until its left is null if (current != null) {
-                stack.push(current);
+                stack.push(current);                // We push the element to the stack, to be processed when current is null
                 current = current.left;             // A
-            } else { // When iterating to the left of a node, when current becomes null, we process the topmost element in the stack.
+            }else{ // While iterating to the left of a node, when current becomes null, we process the topmost element in the stack
                 // At this point, we pop the top most element from the stack, and Print it TreeNode poppedNode = stack.pop();  // +
                 inOrderedList.add(poppedNode.val);  // +